Promises, Promises (Lynn Anderson album)

 Promises, Promises is a studio album by American country music artist Lynn Anderson.
 It was released in December 1967 via Chart Records.
 It was co-produced by Lloyd Green and Slim Williamson.
 The album was Anderson's second studio album issued in her recording career and contained two singles that became top ten hits on the Billboard country chart.
-The album itself would also reach a high peaking positions on the Billboard country albums chart following its release.
+The album also reached a high peaking positions on the Billboard country albums chart following its release.

 Background and content

-Promises, Promises was recorded at the RCA Studio in Nashville, Tennessee.
+Promises, Promises was recorded at the RCA Victor Studio in Nashville, Tennessee.
 The sessions were co-produced by Lloyd Green and Slim Williamson.
 It was Williamson who discovered Anderson and signed her to the Chart label in 1966.
 He had previously produced her 1967 debut studio recording.
 Promises, Promises was a collection of 12 tracks.
 Five of the album's tracks were composed by Anderson's mother, Liz Anderson.
 This included the title track.
 In her previous album, Liz Anderson had co-written several of the tunes too and was responsible for much of her daughter's early recording success.
 The project also included covers of Roy Orbison's "Crying", Dottie West's "Paper Mansions," Warner Mack's "I've Been Everywhere" and others.
 The album's liner notes were written by musical peer, Bill Anderson (no relation).
 "I wish I had a nickel for every time someone has come up to me and asked, 'Is Lynn Anderson your sister?'," he wrote.